Fallenstedt/recent-tweet/README.md

-# hello-sam
+# Recent Tweet

 A simple way to show your latest tweet.
 Every 24hrs it fetches your latest tweet and stores it in DynamoDB.
-Your tweet is stored in DynamoDB so twitter does not get angry at you.
+A simple GET endpoint fetches your tweet.
+Now you can display your latest tweet where you need it!

 ## Requirements